tjw-lint/eslint-config-tjw-jest/README.md

 **Benefits:**

-* Makes tests names unique (they don't all start witht the same 5 letters and blend together).
+* Makes test names unique (they don't all start with the same 5 letters and blend together).
 * Makes test names more direct and concise.
 * It can [save lives](https://www.youtube.com/watch?v=OV5J6BfToSw&t=22m11s).